applied-a2/GenericSns/README.md

-# GenericSns
+# StocksAndShares
-Stocks and Shares - Programming Assignment 2
+Programming Assignment 2
 Authors: Peter Hearne, Shane Halley, Ian Barnes, Abdullahi Shafii, Thai Kha Le

 This is part of a group project to build the Stocks and Shares board game.